This is one in a series of profiles showcasing some of Harvard’s stellar graduates.

 Amanuel will graduate from Harvard College in May.
 With her sharp intelligence, a fresh degree and the future that it implies might seem like a given — an accomplishment, but not an unusual one.
 That is not the case.
 She got to this point, she says, because mentors of color drew her onto a path that included competitive private schools, role models, and the reassurance that she could succeed.

-She had not been given a chance to excel as a child attending public schools in the Bronx.
+She had not been given a chance to excel as a child attending schools in the Bronx.
 Her parents had moved from Eritrea, a troubled postwar country in East Africa, and were getting by without a command of the language or many financial resources.
 In fourth grade, children were tracked into either an honors or average level.
 The first group was nearly all white and Asian students, and the latter nearly all black and Latino.
 Despite having skipped a grade, Amanuel was denied a spot in the honors class.

 Racial disparities were clear to Amanuel even then, but the prejudicial structures beneath them were not.
 “As a child, I wasn’t aware of why it was that way.
 But I definitely felt like I wasn’t supported.
 I felt like the school didn’t see potential in me,” Amanuel says.
 “I did not imagine that I might go to a school like Harvard.”